AbilashPerera/deepanalyzer/contracts/DEPLOYMENT.md

-# Smart Contract Deployment Guide
+# RiskLens Smart Contract Deployment Guide

-This guide explains how to deploy the RWA Risk Analyzer smart contracts on Mantle Network.
+This guide explains how to deploy the RiskLens smart contracts on Mantle Network for the Mantle Global Hackathon 2025.

 ## Prerequisites